Asabeneh/30-Days-Of-JavaScript/11_Day_Destructuring_and_spreading/11_day_destructuring_and_spreading.md

 }
 console.log(getPersonInfo(person))
 /*
 Asabeneh Yetayeh lives in Finland.
-He is  200 years old.
+He is 250 years old.
 He is an Instructor and Developer.
 He teaches HTML, CSS, JavaScript, React, Redux, Node, MongoDB, Python and D3.js.
-He speaks Amharic, English and a little bit of Suomi(Finnish)
+He speaks Amharic, English and a little bit of Suomi(Finnish).
 */
 ```